Judopay/JudoKit-Android/README.md

 Use our UI components for a seamless user experience for card data capture.
 Minimise your [PCI scope](https://www.pcisecuritystandards.org/pci_security/completing_self_assessment) with a UI that can be themed or customised to match the look and feel of your app.

-##### Android Pay is coming to the UK soon.
-You can use this SDK to process Android Pay when it's ready.
+##### Android Pay has launched in the UK.
+You can use this SDK to process Android Pay.
 For more information, please have a look at our [sample app](https://github.com/JudoPay/Judo-AndroidPay-Sample).

 ##### **\*\*\*Due to industry-wide security updates, versions below 5.0 of this SDK will no longer be supported after 1st Oct 2016.
 For more information regarding these updates, please read our blog [here](http://hub.judopay.com/pci31-security-updates/).*****